 David Reif joined NC State in 2013 as a Chancellor’s Faculty Excellence Program cluster hire in Bioinformatics.
-He is an associate professor in the Department of Biological Sciences, a resident member of the Bioinformatics Research Center, leads the Bioinformatics Team of the Center for Human Health and the Environment, and is associate faculty in the Department of Statistics.
+He is a professor in the Department of Biological Sciences, a resident member of the Bioinformatics Research Center, leads the Bioinformatics Team of the Center for Human Health and the Environment, and is associate faculty in the Department of Statistics.
 His overarching research goal is to understand the complex interactions between human health and the environment through the integrated analysis of high-dimensional data from diverse sources.
 To accomplish this goal, he focuses on analytical/visual methods development, experimental design, and software implementation to distill useful information from epidemiological studies of human health, high-throughput screening (HTS) of environmental chemicals and model organism data.

 Previously, Reif was a principal investigator with the Environmental Protection Agency’s National Center for Computational Toxicology, where he led several statistical/bioinformatical efforts and collaborated on a variety of projects with the National Institutes of Health, Food and Drug Administration, and academic partners.
 He has taught courses on analytical programming and scientifically mentored students at the both the undergraduate and graduate levels.